Pylons/pyramid/docs/narr/traversal.rst

 resource: *container* resources possess a ``__getitem__`` method while *leaf* resources do not.
-The ``__getitem__`` method was chosen as the signifying difference between the two types of resources because the presence of this method is how Python itself typically determines whether an object is "containerish" or not.
+The ``__getitem__`` method was chosen as the signifying difference between the two types of resources because the presence of this method is how Python itself typically determines whether a resource is "containerish" or not.

 Each container resource is presumed to be willing to return a child resource